mtbossa/digital-signage-frontend/README.md

-# Intus Frontend Angular
+# Paróquia Pio X Murais Frontend Angular
-Angular project for Intus Mural.
+Angular project for Paróquia Pio X Murais.

 # Building for **staging** enviroment
 Must run `yarn build --configuration staging`.
 It'll generate a `dist/` folder, which the contents of this folder must be placed in the server.